INHOPE | The Facts

 Gender of victims

-91% of victims depicted in reports assessed during 2022 were girls and 7% were boys.
+95% of victims depicted in reports assessed during

 Children of both genders were depicted in 2% of assessed reports.